miroslavsavel/js-todo-app/README.md

 REM = The rem unit, short for root em is a relative unit that’ll always be based upon the font-size value of the root

 # 30:56 delete functionality

+# 41:51 filters
+css select field - we remove all styles

+# 56:23 saving to local storage